puredoom/LOE---Discontinued/README.md

 [![Lines of Code][lines_of_code_badge]][lines_of_code_link]

-Discontinued LOTR Submod — Expansive Middle-earth Additions An ambitious submod for [insert base game here, e.g. Third Age: Total War] that expanded the world of Middle-earth with tons of new content, factions, and gameplay features.
+Discontinued LOTR Submod — Expansive Middle-earth Additions An ambitious submod for LOTR (Minecraft) that expanded the world of Middle-earth with tons of new content, factions, and gameplay features.
 Although development has been discontinued, it remains a passion project for fans who want to explore its legacy.